Promineo-Tech/frontend-technologies/Week5/readme.md

 The second part of XHR is handling the response once we've made the request.
 We do this by defining an event listener on the request to listen for the `load` event, which will tell us that the request is complete.
-We'll give this listener a _callback function_, which is simply a function that will get called when the event fires.
+We'll give this listener a _callback function_, which is a function that will get called when the event fires.

 ```js